USS Providence (1775): Service as Providence

 The British seized Narragansett Bay in December 1776 and Providence retired up the Providence River with other American vessels.
 She ran the British blockade in February 1777 under Lt.
-Jonathan Pitcher and put into New Bedford, then cruised to Cape Breton where she captured a transport brig loaded with stores and carrying two officers and 25 men of the British Army, besides her crew.
+Jonathan Pitcher and put into New Bedford, then cruised to Cape Breton where she captured a transport brig loaded with stores and carrying two officers and 25 soldiers of the British Army, besides her crew.
 She made two cruises on the coast under command of Captain John Peck Rathbun, and sailed from Georgetown, N.C. about mid-January 1778, again bound for New Providence in the Bahamas but this time alone.
 On 27 January, she spiked the guns of the fort at Nassau, taking military stores including 1,600 pounds of powder and releasing 30 American prisoners.
 She also captured a 16-gun British ship and recaptured five other vessels which had been brought in by the British.
-On 30 January, the prizes were manned and sailed away, and Providence put into New Bedford with her armed prize.
+On 30 January, the prizes were manned and sailed away, except two that were burned, and Providence put into New Bedford with her armed prize.

 During the early part of April 1779, Providence was ordered to make a short cruise in Massachusetts Bay and along the coast of Maine.
 She later sailed south of Cape Cod and captured the brig HMS Diligent, 12 guns off Sandy Hook on 7 May.
 She fired two broadsides and a volley of muskets during the engagement and Diligent was forced to surrender, with mast rigging and hull cut to pieces.
-Providence was then assigned to Commodore Saltonstall's squadron which departed Boston on 19 July 1779 and entered Penobscot Bay 25 July.

-Providence was destroyed by her crew, along with other American vessels in the Penobscot River on 14 August 1779 to prevent her from falling into the hands of the British towards the end of the failed Penobscot Expedition.
+Providence was then assigned to Commodore Saltonstall's squadron which departed Boston on 19 July 1779 and entered Penobscot Bay 25 July.Providence was scuttled by her crew, along with other American vessels in the Penobscot River on 14 August 1779 to prevent her from falling into the hands of the British towards the end of the failed Penobscot Expedition.

 Reproduction

 In the early 1970s a reproduction of the Providence was constructed with a fiberglass hull and was used for youth sail training.
 The ship was maintained by the Providence Maritime Heritage Foundation.
 The ship was commissioned by John Fitzhugh Millar who was the captain of the replica frigate Rose in the 1970s.

 She was launched in 1976 and designated in 1992 as the flagship and tall ship ambassador of the state of Rhode Island.
-The ship was in drydock for the winter of 2015, when she was toppled and severely damaged by high winds during the January 2015 nor'easter.

-Providence is currently docked in Alexandria, Virginia, under the care of the Tall Ship Providence Foundation.
+The ship was in drydock for the winter of 2015, when she was toppled and severely damaged by high winds during the January 2015 nor'easter.Providence is currently docked in Alexandria, Virginia, under the care of the Tall Ship Providence Foundation.
 The ship now offers tours, sails, and educational programs to tourists and locals alike.